• Go to app

 The high-speed Korea Train eXpress bullet train, better known as the KTX train, offers a swift and efficient way to travel from Seoul to Busan, transforming what was once a lengthy trip into a short travel time of under 2.5 hours.

-The KTX is probably the best method for travellers to move between Seoul and Busan, as this direct train stands out as the most convenient transportation mode, offering short travel times and comfortable amenities.
+The KTX is probably the best method for travellers to move between Seoul and Busan, as this direct train is the most convenient transportation mode, offering short travel times and comfortable amenities.
 With no fewer than 71 departures each day, chances that you'll miss catching the train are also slim, offering more security in your travel plans.

-It's crucial to book South Korea train tickets in advance, especially for the popular Seoul-Busan route, to ensure availability for your preferred travel dates and times.
+It's crucial to book South Korea train tickets in advance, especially for the popular Seoul to Busan route, to ensure availability for your preferred travel dates and times.
 We recommend purchasing and booking your train tickets at least one month in advance, especially during peak travel periods like the weekends or in the summer.

 KTX Exclusive Combos